-LDP Policy Policy Summary Comment re NPF4 there will be a strong presumption in favour of preservation in situ.
+LDP Policy Policy Summary Comment re NPF4 Policy 26B deals with Archaeology and states that the Council will seek to protect areas or sites of known archaeological interest and their settings.
+Where development is proposed in such areas, there will be a strong presumption in favour of preservation in situ.
+No conflicts or contradictions with NPF4.
 Policy 27 Listed Buildings Policy 27A deals with listed buildings and states that there is a presumption in favour of retention of listed buildings.
 It adds that the layout, design, materials, scale and siting and use of any development which will affect a listed building, or its setting should be appropriate to the building's character, appearance and setting.
 NPF4 Policy 7 deals with cultural heritage.
 No conflicts or contradictions with NPF4.
 Policy 29 Gardens & Designed Landscapes The policy states that the Council will seek to manage change in order to protect and enhance the integrity of those sites that are included on the current Inventory of Gardens and Designed Landscapes.
 NPF4 Policy 7 deals with nationally important Gardens and Designed Landscapes.
 No conflicts or contradictions with NPF4.
 Policy 31 Other Historic Environment Assets The policy states that there is also a range of non- designated historic assets and areas of historical interest, including historic landscapes, other gardens and designed landscapes, historical woodlands and routes, which do not have statutory protection.
 It states that these resources are, however, an important part of Scotland's heritage and the Council will seek to protect and preserve significant resources as far as possible.
 NPF4 Policy 7 deals with impacts in relation to cultural heritage.
 No conflicts or contradictions with NPF4.
 Policy 33 Renewable & Low Carbon Energy Policy 33a states that proposals for the utilisation, distribution and development of renewable and low carbon sources of energy will be supported, subject to a number of factors.
-These include the individual or cumulative effects of a development in relation to: Biodiversity and natural heritage; Woodland and forestry; Landscape character, local landscape areas, wild land areas and national scenic areas; Visual amenity; The historic environment and cultural heritage; Hydrology, the water environment and flood risk; Air quality, including any effects on greenhouse gas emissions and impacts from construction; Aviation, defence and seismological recording; Telecommunications and broadcasting infrastructure; Residential amenity of the surrounding area (including noise and shadow flicker); and Hazardous installations (including pipelines).
-NPF4 Policy 11 deals with Energy developments.
+These include the individual or cumulative effects of a development in relation to: Biodiversity and natural heritage; Woodland and forestry; Landscape character, local landscape areas, wild land areas and national scenic areas; Visual amenity; The historic environment and cultural heritage; Hydrology, the water environment and flood risk; Air quality, including any effects on greenhouse gas emissions and impacts from construction; Aviation, defence and seismological recording; NPF4 Policy 11 deals with Energy developments.
 Whilst Policy 33 of the LDP requires the contribution of a development to targets to be taken into account, NPF4 Policy 11 expressly requires significant weight to be given to such a contribution.
+As such Policy 33 contradicts Policy 11 and NPF4 take priority.